Narotam-Mishra/react-native-learning/ReadMe.txt

 ## Lec 2 - Expo vs React Native (2:45)

-# Expo vs React Native :- while both frameworks are allowed for the development of Android and iOS apps they differ significantly in terms of maintenance ease of setup and platform compatibility.
+# Expo vs React Native :- while both frameworks are allowed for the development of Android and iOS apps they differ significantly in terms of maintenance, ease of setup and platform compatibility.

 # React Native (RN) is an open-source framework maintained by Meta (Facebook), designed for building cross-platform apps.